bdanp/instance-manager/README.md

 # Instance Manager

-A Go-based CLI tool for managing compute instances with automatic lifecycle management.
+A Go-based command-line interface (CLI) tool for managing compute instances with automatic lifecycle management.
+The manager is extensible and supports a wide range of NeoCloud and leading cloud providers.
+The default implementation is specifically designed for AWS.

 ## Features